training-reknot/gitsession/README.md

 This is the file to be read before you start using this project

-This is new line after git push -u origin main
+This is new after git push -u origin main

+This is third modification to my project